cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

    - `from stable_baselines3.common.monitor import Monitor` a monitor wrapper for Gym environments, used to know the episode length, time and other data
    - `from stable_baselines3 import PPO` uses clipping so that after an update, the new policy will not be not too far form the old policy
    - `from stable_baselines3.ppo import MlpPolicy` the policy model used in PPO
-   - `from stable_baselines3.common.env_util import make_vec_env` stacks multiple different environemnts into one (vecotrized environemnt)
+   - `from stable_baselines3.common.env_util import make_vec_env` stacks multiple different environemnts into one (vectorized environment)
    - `from stable_baselines3.common.evaluation import evaluate_policy` evaluates the agent and the reward
    - `import pandas as pd` brings pandas data analysis library into current environment